MikolajKocikowski/MikolajKocikowski/README.md

 -->
 I'm Mikołaj, I do computational biology and bioinformatics.
 Check out my [personal website](https://kocikowski.com) to find out more!
-Currently building NGS analysis tools for COVID research and working on network biology approaches to cancer immunotherapy.
+Currently working on network biology approaches to cancer immunotherapy and building NGS analysis tools for pandemic preparedness.
-Always open to collaboration :)
+Always open to collaboration.